gitgitgogogo/CF_firmware_pathfollowing/README.md

 ## Dependencies

-To make BIN, you'll need to the
-install some ARM toolchain.
+To make BIN, you'll need to install some ARM toolchain.

 ### Install a toolchain